 Control The Number Of Visitors

 Cancer patients have low immunity which is why they need to be protected from germs.
 Besides keeping the home clean, it is important to keep track of the visitors coming in to see the patient.
 Restrict the number of visitors to one or two a day and at a time that is comfortable for the patient.
 Most importantly, make sure that none of the visitors have any type of infection.
 No one with a cough, cold, recovering from fever, or any other illness should be allowed to get too close to the patient.
-This might seem harsh, but it is for the safety and health of your loved one.
+This might seem harsh, but it is necessary to secure your loved ones from cancer complications in the future.

 Take Some Time Off